SMALL

 Check out some photo albums: 2016 album; 2014 album; 2013: album A and album B; 2012 album.

-The program will run from 9 weeks at Williams, probably from June 10 to August 10, 2024.
+The program will run from 8 weeks at Williams, probably from Monday June 16 to Saturday August 9, 2025, with one additional week remote.
 At this time we expect to be in-person but everything is subject to change.
 Please apply online at http://www.mathprograms.org/db (it will be listed under Williams College as SMALLREU).
 Arrange for one letter of recommendation to be uploaded, and fill out the supplemental information (pdf: SMALLApplicationDocGeneral.pdf or word file: SMALLApplicationDocGeneral.pdf).
 For more information about the program (including stipends, travel, meals, …) click here on the applications page, and see as well an older article on it (click here).

 We have created a page for frequently asked questions; click here to see these and answer.
 If this doesn’t answer your questions, or if you need more information, please contact the Program Director at [email protected].

-The following is a list of projects for 2024.
+The following is a list of groups for 2025 (note it is possible additional groups may be added later).
 Please email the director ([email protected]) with questions.
-The groups are Knot Theory (Colin Adams), Prismatic Polyominoes (Daniel Condon), Number Theory and Probability (Steven J. Miller), and Combinatorial Algorithms (Aaron Williams).
+The groups are Chip-firing games on graphs (Ralph Morrison, Williams), Number Theory and Probability (Steven J. Miller, Williams) and Optimal Control Problems in Binocular Vision (Bhagya Athukorallage, Williams, and Bijoy Ghosh, Texas Tech University).
 REMEMBER WHEN YOU APPLY AT MATHPROGRAMS.ORG TO APPLY TO THE GROUP YOU WANT.
 DO NOT APPLY TO MORE THAN ONE OF THE GROUPS; IF YOU DO, YOUR APPLICATION WILL NOT BE READ.
-Applications are due Thursday, February 1st by 5pm Eastern.
+Applications are due Monday, February 3rd by 5pm Eastern.

 Project Description